 We provide several ways to dispute information on your credit report.

-- If you already have a paper copy of your report from us, you can use your report number (near your name on your paper report) to get quicker access to the online dispute process.
+- You do not need a report number to submit a dispute through our online Dispute Center.
+If you already have a paper copy of your report from Experian, and you want to contact us to get assistance with your dispute, call the number on your Report and reference the report number (near your name on your paper report) to get quicker access.

 - To submit a dispute by phone please call the number displayed on your credit report to speak with an agent.
 To request a copy of your personal credit report to be delivered by U.S. mail, call 1 866 200 6020.